OtherAesop/mehens_portable_casino/README.md

 Download the project into an IDE of your choice that supports Rust and run the cargo command 'cargo run --release' I recommend IntelliJ Community Edition or CLion.
 Visual Studio is untested.

-Download the precompiled executable here and run it, being careful that all the files are in the same folder
+Download the precompiled executable release [here][2] and run it, being careful that all the files are in the same folder.
+Please note the Dicecoin STL files must be downloaded through that zip file in order to reduce the download cost of cloning

 #### Mac